Satellite photos reveal underground construction at Chinese military base

 "This type of construction is in line with known Chinese practices in hardening their military bases.
 The underground structures allow for unobserved activity, as well as offer protection to vehicles or facilities critical to the Chinese mission in Djibouti," Stratfor, a geopolitical intelligence firm, said in an analysis accompanying the images.

-China dispatched troops to the base earlier this month to the base.
+China dispatched troops to the base earlier this month.
 The United States, France and Japan also have permanent military bases there, but Tack said those are not as heavily fortified.

+It's not clear how big the Chinese base is, but for comparison, the US base was expanded to 500 acres in 2007.

 "Even though this is just one of those bases in Djibouti as several other countries have, China has taken it's own methods into Djibouti," Stratfor Senior Analyst Sim Tack told CNN.